silvera/commandir/README.md

 user@host:~/dev/commandir/src/Commandir/bin/Release/net6.0/linux-x64/publish$ ./Commandir greet "John Smith" --greeting "Hey!"
 Hey!
 John Smith!
 ```
-### Invocation
-Internally, each command is associated with an `executor`.
-The default executor is `shell`, which runs the commands specified by `run` using the specified shell.
-There is also a `test` executor, used for unit tests.

-When a command is invoked, the executor receives a single dictionary containing the  values of the parameters, arguments and options.

-#### Subcommand Execution
-In most applications that support subcommands, commands with subcommands (aka `internal` commands) are not invokable by default.
-In the example above, `hello` has the subcommand `world`, so `hello` is not invokable but `world` is.

-A command with subcommands can be made invokable by adding the `executable: true` parameter to its parameters dictionary.
-Invoking the parent command then invokes all subcommands recursively.

-In the Sample Commands, `hello` is marked executable, so the `hello world` command can be invoked in the following ways:
- - `.\Commandir hello`
- - `.\Commandir hello world`

-#### Parallel Execution
-When an internal command is invoked, its subcommands are invoked sequentially by default.
-They can be invoked in parallel by adding the `parallel: true` parameter to the internal command's parameters dictionary.

 ### Parameters
 Parameters are a dictionary that contains user-defined key-value pairs.
 The value can be of any type, including dictionaries or lists, but are typically scalars.
 Different executors may require different parameters.